Why Beginning Teachers are More Confident than Experienced Yoga Teachers

 Knowing What You Don’t Know

-Yesterday, Chris Courtney, a yoga teacher living in Stuttgart, Germany, posted his concerns about relatively inexperienced yoga teachers offering “master classes.”
+Chris Kourtinatos, a yoga teacher living in Stuttgart, Germany, posted his concerns about relatively inexperienced yoga teachers offering “master classes” on Facebook a while back.
 I share his concern.
 But I wonder if this phenomenon is simply a stage we all traverse as teachers—that of not knowing enough to realize that we really don’t know that much.
 (Yes, I meant to say that.)
 Until you’ve taught for a while, it’s hard to see that the instructions you repeat, that work for you in this moment, may or may not be appropriate for everyone.
 They may not even be appropriate for you in a year or 10.